ahjolinna/mpv-conf/README.md

 #### Summary :
 This is my own MPV premade conf files, what I try make is semi-automatic script to define what settings should be used

-#### Basic info:
+#### Basic features:
-* ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg can/has (even non-free codecs)
+* ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg has to offer (even non-free codecs)

-* There is 4 different quality settings : uq, hq, mq & lq.
-MVtools uses medium quality because it's so CPU intensive.
+* few different premade quality settings : hq, cuvid(/cuda), mq, lq & SVP/MVtools (uses medium quality because it's so CPU intensive).
 There is also the "normal" mpv.desktop file.

 * You can also use `--script-opts=ao-level=<level>` to force a specific quality level from command line.
 Upon start will select a level (/hq/svp/mq/lq) whose options will then be applied.
 ```